swatiyad01/swatiyad01/README.md

 #  About Me

-Aspiring Data Analyst skilled in Excel, SQL, and Power BI, focused on transforming data into actionable business insights through hands-on projects.
+Data Analyst with hands-on experience in Excel, SQL, and Power BI, focused on solving business problems through data analytics.
 ---

 ##  Socials